Sallaa/Novel-Interaction-Techniques/README.md

 The video is available at: https://youtu.be/priGeJrXDN0

+## Assignment #4 - MiniProject : Motion Sensing
+The code is available in the Assignment #4 folder.

+Video demo of the gesture recognition for all 6 gestures: https://youtu.be/MvBoSU1Wgh42

+Video demo of visualization of 6 axis sensor data without filter and with filter: https://youtu.be/DNcQzDf48cw1

 ## Project Folder
 The project folder for the group project, **Personal Route Guidance with Haptic Device for Visually Impaired People**